boots-edu/textbook/source/text/9-webz-intro/index.md

 [&laquo; Return to the Table of Contents](../../index.md)

-Webz is a simple web framework designed to minimize the learning curve for web applicaiton development.
+Webz is a simple web framework designed to minimize the learning curve for web application development.
 It was designed to use many design concepts from more complex web platforms, but to simplify the learning curve for the purposes of this text.